sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-email-alerts.md

 Your backend will execute an email handler that sends notifications to the email address you specify.
 You'll also add an [event filter][5] to make sure you only receive a notification when your event represents a status change.

-## Add the email handler asset
+## Add the email handler dynamic runtime asset

-[Assets][8] are shareable, reusable packages that help you deploy Sensu plugins.
+[Dynamic runtime assets][8] are shareable, reusable packages that help you deploy Sensu plugins.
-In this guide, you'll use the [Sensu Go Email Handler][3] asset to power an `email` handler.
+In this guide, you'll use the [Sensu Go Email Handler][3] dynamic runtime asset to power an `email` handler.

-Use the following sensuctl example to register the [Sensu Go Email Handler][3] asset:
+Use the following sensuctl example to register the [Sensu Go Email Handler][3] dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-email-handler -r email-handler